 - Local, national, international and global areas of interest

 - Current and future study and employment

-Annual events include The European Day of Languages for Year 7 and we have also established links with the University of Southampton and our students attend the Year 8 Able Linguist Day in the summer term.
+Throughout our teaching, we introduce students to the cultural aspect of the different countries, teaching customs, traditions and the typical foods and drinks of the country and its regions.
+Annual events include The European Day of Languages for Year 7 and Year 10 A level taster sessions at Peter Symonds College.
+We have also established links with the University of Southampton and our students attend the Year 8 Able Linguist Day in the summer term.

 The Henry Beaufort School has strong international links and many partnerships worldwide.
 See our International Links page for more information.